-Table 91: Modify User Group Page
+Table 97: Modify User Group Page

 Field Description Modify User Group User Group Name The name of the user group you are modifying.
 Note The User Group Name cannot be changed.
 Description A description of the User Group you are modifying.
-Modify the description by adding or changing text in the text box.
-Add Users to the Group This section of the page has a text box that displays the names of the users currently in the user group.

-Field Description Add Users button Allows you to add more users to the group.
-When you click Add User , the Add User page appears.
-See Add User, on page 397 for more information.
+Modify the description by adding or char in the text box.
+Add Users to the Group This section of the page has a text box that displays the names of the users currently in the us Add Users button Allows you to add more users to the group.
+When you click Add User , the Add User page appart Add User, on page 467 for more information.
 Remove Users button Allows you to remove users from the group.
-To do so, highlight the username in the text box and click Remove Users .
-Assign Roles to Group This section of the page has a text box that displays the roles currently assigned to the user group.
-Add Roles button Allows you to assign more roles to the group.
-When you click Add Roles , the Add Role page appears.
-See Add Role, on page 402 for more information.
-Note You cannot add roles to the default roles that were assigned to a default user group during installation.
-If the user group that you are modifying is a default user group, then the Add Roles button is not visible.
+To do so, highlight the username in the text box Remove Users .
+Assign Roles to Group This section of the page has a text box that displays the roles currently assigned to the user gr

+Field Description Add Roles button you to assign more roles to the group.
+When you click Add Roles , the Add Role page 470 for more information.
+Note You cannot add roles to the default roles that were assigned to a default user ginstallation.
+If the user group that you are modifying is a default user group, the Roles button is not visible.
 Remove Roles button Allows you to remove roles from the group.
-To do so, highlight the role name in the text box and click Remove Roles .
-Note You cannot remove the default roles that were assigned to a default user group during installation.
-If the user group you are modifying is a default user group, then the Remove Roles button is not visible.
+To do so, highlight the role name in the text because Remove Roles.
+Note You cannot remove the default roles that were assigned to a default user group installation.
+If the user group you are modifying is a default user group, then Roles button is not visible.
 Update button Click Update to save the changes made to the Modify User Group page.
 Add New User Group button Allows you to add a new user group.
-See Add User Group, on page 405 for information.
+See Add User Group, on page 473 for information.